Jennifer Tennant, Assistant Director of Development Servicesjtennant@barrington-il.gov

-Who reviews changes I want to make to my house if it is in the Historic District?
+Who reviews changes I want to make to my house if it is in the Historic Overlay District?

-The ARC review proces to obtain a Certificate of Appropriateness generally takes 60-90 days.
-After filing your application, a preliminary meeting is conducted with the Architectural Review Commission to advise the Commission of the proposed project and to receive direction.
-Before a final Public Hearing can be scheduled, a final submittal addressing the Commission’s comments will be needed along with your application fee.
-The Public Hearing requires a 15-day public notice.
-A Certificate of Appropriateness could require additional processing time if your project also requires additional approvals, such as a Zoning Variation or Planned Development.
+The ARC review proces to obtain a Certificate of Appropriateness generally takes 60-90 days which typicaly includes a preliminary review meeting and a final review meeting depending on the scope of your project.
+A Certificate of Appropriateness could require additional processing time if your project also requires additional approvals such as a Zoning Variation or Planned Development.

-No. You still must have approved building, fence, sign, electric and other permits as required by the Village of Barrington.
+No. You still must obtain an approved building permit as required by the Village of Barrington.

 The Architectural Review Commission has no jurisdiction on the interior of historic properties, just the exterior.

 Yes.
 The Architectural Review Commission does not conduct paint color review, but the Historic Overlay District Design Guidelines (Section 21: Paint and Paint Colors) provide direction on colors appropriate to certain architectural styles.

 Yes, the Village maintains a digital database of historic property surveys.
 The Barrington Area Historical Society may also have information regarding your property.

 While it is true that an additional step is needed for some projects, the benefits of protecting the architectural heritage found in the Village of Barrington outweigh this added step.
-The Village of Barrington contains structures built in the late 1800s and early 1900s.
+The Village of Barrington is home to many historic structures built in the late 1800s and early 1900s.
 Without a local historic district, these gems that have lasted so long could be demolished or irreparably altered tomorrow.

 In order to determine if your property is within the Historic Overlay District, view the Historic Overlay District Map and/or Historic District Survey.
 The survey designates the classification (contributing or non-contributing) of all primary and accessory structures on the property.